contiki-ng/contiki-ng/doc/programming/Antelope.md

 ### Indexes

-Only the `INLINE` and `MAXHEAP` index types are available; the `MEMHASH` keyword is reserved but has no built-in implementation.
+Only the `INLINE` and `MAXHEAP` index types are available.
 Indexes may be created only on `INT` or `LONG` attributes.
 An `INLINE` index requires the attribute's values to be inserted in monotonically increasing order.
 The number of indexes that can exist simultaneously is bounded by `DB_INDEX_POOL_SIZE`, and by default at most one `MAXHEAP` index (`DB_HEAP_INDEX_LIMIT`) exists at a time.